© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Northolt Manor, moated site is a scheduled monument protected by Historic England under reference 1001978.
 View the official record →

-Northolt Manor is a moated site located in Middlesex, representing a form of domestic settlement characteristic of the medieval period.
+Northolt Manor is a moated site located in Middlesex, England, representing a form of medieval settlement defence and status symbol common in the Home Counties during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001978.

 Northolt Manor, moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001978.